 For this third activity, use the effects learned above and the recording section below to complete the following tasks:

-Find the microphone level bar at the top right of the interface, and click to start monitoring.
+Find the microphone icon at the top right of the interface, and click Start Monitoring.

 If your mic level is too low or too high, or cannot see the shifting green bar, you can change your voice volume, or adjust the microphone sensibilit on the top left.